-A policy which cannot be cancelled or altered by the insurance company as long as the insured continues to pay premiums on time, and whose premium will not increase up through the end of the policy period (typically the insured’s age 65).
+A policy that cannot be canceled or altered by the insurance company as long as the insured continues to pay premiums on time and whose premium will not increase up through the end of the policy period (typically the insured’s age 65).

 An insured’s regular occupation or profession at the time of becoming disabled.

 An additional benefit offered by the insurance company to certain occupational classes which may be included in a policy at the applicant’s request, for an additional premium.